 Laminations are then stacked in packages and packed by means of a press at a pressure of approx. 200 kg/cm2 to avoid vibrations of the laminations and to reduce noise.

-Proper flanges or clamps for pressing assure stiffness of the stator package and fasten the package to the frame.
+Proper flanges for pressing the package assure stiffness of the stator package and fasten the package to the frame.

 Stator slots are tilted lengthwise to reduce troubles due to harmonic fields which occur like eddy torques.

 Condensate drainage holes